 You can read the rest of the posts in the series here YOU AND ME

 Winters are here and the market is flooded with red sweet carrots.
-One can do so much with them- toss in salads, pickle them, make carrot preserve or mouth watering gajar halwa, mix with potato, fresh green peas or any seasonal vegetable to make healthy veggie, blend in soups or just wash, peel and munch on them.
+One can do so much with them- toss in salads, pickle them, make kanji, carrot preserve or mouth watering gajar halwa, mix with potato, fresh green peas or any seasonal vegetable to make a healthy veggie, blend in soups or just wash, peel and munch on them.
 Full of healthy nutrients carrots are everyone’s favorites.
-They are packed with Vitamin A, vitamins C & B6, copper, folic acid,thiamine and magnesium.
+They are packed with Vitamin A, Vitamins C & B6, copper, folic acid, thiamine and magnesium.

 This instant pickle can be had within a day of making it.
 One can add a few slit fresh green chilies to it if desired.
 It would give the pickle a beautiful red and green texture.